-Dan Rutherford has traveled to all Seven Continents and visited scores of countries, including some that have changed names and boundaries.
+Dan Rutherford traveled to all Seven Continents before he was 40, and visited over 70 countries, including some that have changed names and boundaries.
 He has been in areas of the world during times of war and coups.
 At other times Dan has enjoyed some of the finest locations on the planet.
-Few have been to Antarctica, canoed down the Orinoco River to the Amazon, led Safaris in Kenya, visited the top of the world in Tibet and logged hundreds of dives as a Master Scuba diver, but Dan has.
+Few have been to Antarctica, canoed down the Orinoco River to the Amazon, led safaris in Kenya, visited the top of the world in Tibet and logged hundreds of dives as a Master Scuba diver.
+Dan has.

 Dan has recessed from politics after serving as a State Representative, a State Senator and State Treasurer.
 He has decided to put his travel experiences, understanding of cultural differences and global network to use for his friends.

 Dan was eight years old when his mom and dad opened a pizza restaurant in the small Central Illinois town of Pontiac.
 He worked there through grade and high school.
 He missed some football games on Friday nights because he, his sis and his parents all needed to work in the family business.
 While in college, Rutherford worked at the pizza place on campus.
 During the summer Dan saved his money working road construction and paid his own way through college after receiving help from his parents with the first semester.
 He graduated from college with no loans and no debt.
 His family is from modest means, but they did well because they worked hard.

 As a young man, Dan joined the ServiceMaster Company, which was based in the Chicago suburbs.
 During a 25 year career, he was responsible for international expansion and licensing the company’s Terminix, TruGreen, Merry Maids, and ServiceMaster businesses in Latin America, Europe and Asia.
 Dan learned from, and worked with, many people of different religions, skin colors, customs and cultures.
 That experience helped him be more tolerant and accepting of diversity.

 As a legislator, Dan did not leave the private sector.
 He worked long hours and fulfilled his responsibilities in both.